Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 It's time to Tango your way through beautiful Buenos Aires-your launch pad to the other-worldly southern frontier of Patagonia.
 On arrival, your local host will welcome you and transfer you to your hotel.
 Relax or explore the grand boulevards and colorful barrios of Argentina's vibrant capital on your own.
 This evening, join your Travel Director and fellow expeditioners for a Welcome Reception.

 Walk in the footsteps of the porteños on your exploration of the exquisite sights of the "Paris of South America".
-Wind your way through the city, past the grand pink Casa Rosada, bold and bright La Boca and the streets of San Telmo.
+Wind your way through the city, past the grand pink Casa Rosada, and bold, bright La Boca.
 View the ornate Teatro Colon and pay homage to Eva (Evita) Peron in the final resting place of Buenos Aires' most noteworthy residents, Recoleta Cemetery.
 Embrace Argentinian culture at a Be My Guest experience this evening as you 'Connect with Locals', joining a local family in Palermo Soho who'll share their homemade family recipes, the secrets of kneading bread and the art of the passionate Tango.

 This morning, join a Local Specialist and your fellow travellers for a tour of Ushuaia including a visit to the Museo Maritimo y Del Presidio, where you'll explore the history of the Prison at the End of the World and learn about the famous prisoners who were incarcerated there.
 Later, delve into its history as a former penal colony and missionary base on your own, or consider joining an optional cruise excursion on the Beagle Channel focusing on the scenic archipelago, wildlife and history.
 Learn about the great shipwrecks of the region, as well as the dogged determination of the first European explorers, who in the 19th century navigated this inhospitable region which has since had a turbulent history.
 Consider taking a longer excursion that includes views of lazy colonies of sea lions and Magellanic penguins, which Portuguese explorer Ferdinand Magellan first saw in the early 16th century.